flagiu/mdtraj/README.md

 - 'notype' (mono-species);
 - 'mixture' (mono- or multi-species);

-The maintained version is currently 'mixture'.
+The best maintained version is currently 'mixture'.

 ## Usage and examples